The Anti-Trump 'Resistance' Tries To Rebuild After Stinging Georgia Loss

 While Cox is optimistic about working with the Democratic Party in the future, not all activists are so positive.

 Zeigler and local Indivisible group co-founder Amy Nosek felt they didn't see eye to eye with the national party.
-The two women told NPR that they believe the Democratic Congressional Campaign Committee got involved in the Georgia race too late and that when the DCCC did get to the district, it didn't listen to their group enough on issues such as where to canvass.
+The two women told NPR that they believe the national party got involved in the Georgia race too late (there are rules limiting party involvement in the "jungle primary") and that when the Democratic Congressional Campaign Committee did get involved in the district, it didn't listen to their group enough on issues such as where to canvass.

 "The Democratic Party to me was not present in this race and didn't need to be," Zeigler said.
 "It was local volunteers who knew their communities, working directly with the campaign."